 In fact, we are confident that whatever you pay us for producing these plans, you will make back easily with saving from clever accurate design.
 So, you get amazing ideas, as well as saving yourself money on your extension.

-Alistair set up Acre Design 3 years ago.
-He had spent 10 years working in Building Control, dealing with all aspects of planning permission and building control approvals firstly at North Tyneside Council and then Glasgow City Council.
+Alistair set up Acre Design in 2014.
+Having spent 10 years working in Building Control, dealing with all aspects of planning permission and building control approvals firstly at North Tyneside Council and then Glasgow City Council.
 For 10 years he was meeting architects and designers, clients and builders ensuring compliance to the huge amount of regulations the government subjects on us all.
 Firstly, he would check the submitted plans, often of very questionable quality and accuracy for compliance.
 Then, whilst undertaking his site inspections solving problems the designer had not taken into consideration.
 After 10 years of this, he finally said enough is enough!
 He knew he could provide a design service that puts the customer and their wants first.
 Alistair aimed to create the best, detailed plans on the market.

 This meant the clients had an amazing design with which they had a helping hand in creating.
 They have their detailed plans in hand, so there are no nasty, hidden surprises or additional costs when the building work commences.

 3 years later, his vision has become the guiding principle for Acre Design.
 Acre’s incredible designs are drawn accurately with so much thought and subsequent detail.
 He now receives compliments from clients, builders, planners and building control alike.
 We are the benchmark for architectural plans in Newcastle and are always striving to improve.